 Avengers: Age of Ultron is exactly what you would expect in it’s sequel to the hugely successful first outing – The Avengers save the world in an all-action feature.

 Only this time round, there’s limited entertainment – less humour from Ironman/Tony Starck (Robert Downey Jnr); solo film heroes Ironman, Thor and Captain America are less evident with more focus on the ‘lesser’ characters of Black Widow (Scarlet Johansson) & Hawkeye (Jeremy Renner) (in readiness for their own spin-offs?) and introduction of new ones.
+But importantly, it produces the beginnings of the rift between, in particular, Starck and the Captain.

 It’ll likely keep the fans happy but hardly likely to win new ones for the franchise – it’s just a little too up and down on the interest scale.